Spain Bike Tour

 DAY 1: Arrival in Girona

-.
-Guests who select the basic accommodation option will stay in a fantastic town hotel located in the heart of the historic old center of Girona.
-Clients who select the luxury accommodation option will stay in a newly renovated 16th century town house in the heart of Girona’s old town.
-Both locations provide an excellent location to explore this fascinating city.
 Girona is a city in the northeast of Spain on the Costa Brava, near the French border.
 It is a beautiful city where you get a real feeling for its history just by walking through its ancient streets.
-It is also a walled city, dating back to the Roman period, with a fascinating old quarter.
-You will be able to explore the entire city on foot since it is not very large.
+A walled city, dating back to the Roman period, it has a fascinating old quarter.
+You will be able to explore the entire city on foot since it is not very large

-The route winds north along the Costa Brava, passing into the northern part of Empordá county.
-You will cut over the Gavarres mountain range to confront the infamouse ascent to the mountain village of Romanya de la Selva.
-Overnight will be in the fashionable sea side town of Calella de Palafrugell.
-The coastline of Palafrugell has 12 km of beaches and coves which are all awarded the European Blue flag each year.
+The route winds north along the Costa Brava passing into the northern part of the Empordá county, rich with famous medieval hilltop villages and secluded coves and bays.
+Calella de Palafrugell is the destination today, well known for the traditional architecture of its Voltes (archways).
+The coastline of Palafrugell has 12 kms of beaches and coves which are all awarded the European Blue flag each year.
 The Blue Flag is an award that is given to beaches and marinas that have met very stringent standards.
 The main beaches are Aigua Xelida, Tamariu, Llafranc and Calella de Palafrugell.
 The archipelago of the Formigues isles (the isles of the Ants) is off the coastline.
 This is an area where many ships wrecked in ancient times.
 In front of the Saint Sebastian lighthouse is the Ullastres, popular with snorkelers because of the abundant marine life.

-Today the route cuts inland and passes through one of the most unique and incredible landscapes in Europe.
-Over the Santa Pallaia mountain, the terrain is dotted with ancient stone houses and castles, one of which was bought by Dali for his beloved wife, Gala.
-Resembling a small gothic-renaissance palace, it is maintained today as a museum in the tiny village of Puból.
+The route continues north cutting inland and passing one of the most unique and incredible landscapes in all of Europe.
+The countryside is dotted with ancient stone houses and castles, one of which was bought by Salvadore Dali for his beloved wife Gala to be their home.
+The castle has the appearance of a small Gothic Renaissance palace.
+The lovely gardens outside the castle, with a few of Dali's spindly elephant sculptures keeping company with lush greenery and trees, stand in stark contrast to the madness of Dali's world.
+Gala lived here in the castle until her death in 1982.
+She is actually buried in the castle.
+Dali moved back to his sea house at Port Lligat after her death.
 Walking through the rooms of Castle Pubol is something special.
 With every step, you cannot help but to be aware of Dali and his artistic influence in the surroundings.
-Indeed, this castle home has to be viewed as a great work of Dali in and of itself, for everything in it was conceived and designed by the artist and offers us a glimpse inside his captivating and unique world.
-Accommodations this evening are only a few miles from this castle museum.
-You will love La Puból.
-It is a tiny romantic village that time has forgotten.
+It is now maintained as a museum.
+The castle home has to be viewed as a great work of Dali in and of itself, for everything in it was conceived and designed by the artist and offers us a glimpse inside his captivating and unique world.
+Accomodations this evening are only a few miles from this castle museum.
+You will love Bordils, a tiny romantic village that time has forgotten.
 The Placa Major (main square) still has the ancient clothes washing area surrounded by buildings of the Gothic/Renaissance period.

 Continuing north, the route leads deep into the wine and olive groves of the Alt Empordá, or wine growing region of Spain.
-There is an optional visit to Sant Marti D'Empuries.
 The day ends with a ride along a beach road past the Greco-Roman city that gives the region its name, Emporion, where the Romans introduced wine to the peninsula.
 Sant Pere Pescador is a village with very special personality.
 It is in the middle of the Bay of Roses, one of the most attractive bays of the western Mediterranean.
 It boasts a 7 km stretch of pristine sandy beach.
-The first historical reference of the town dates back to the year 974 and the castle of Sant Pere from the XIV C is the most important medieval building.
-The next two nights will be enjoyed in another beautiful farmhouse accommodation a short distance from the wide sandy beach of the Roses Bay.
+The first historical reference of the town dates back to the year 974.

-This is a day that is relatively easy giving riders ample time to visit the Dali museum.
-This museum was actually designed by Dali.
+This day is a short and easy route passing through the village of Figueres, home to the Salvador Dali theater museum.
+This museum was actually designed by Dali, himself.
 The entire renovated theater is a surrealistic work of art.
 Dali himself said “Where, if not in my own town, should the most extravagant and solid of my work endure, where if not here?"
 You will have ample time to explore this and also the Dali Jewels Gallery.
-You can enjoy a lunch on the Rambla, the main pedestrian street of the town that Dali called home.
-You can decide to linger at the museum and opt for a shorter ride or to climb into the Pyrenees for some challenging climbs and panoramic views visiting the mountain village of Capmany near the French border and the mountain reservoir of Panta de Boadella at 700 m.
-You can rest in the stunning area around the lake.
+You can enjoy a lunch on the Rambla, the main pedestrian street of the town.

 This final day on the cycle returns you to the capital city of the region, Girona.
 It is another stunning route through the rolling hills and vineyards of Emporda providing the perfect ending to a perfect week.